BurkovBA/BurkovBA.github.io/content/blog/2022-02-15-1/index.md

 $f({\bf w}) = \underbrace{ ({\bf y} - X {\bf w})^2}_{\text{sum of squares of regression residues}}  + \underbrace{\alpha ||{\bf w}||_{1}}_\text{L1-norm of regression weights} = \underbrace{ \sum \limits_{i=1}^{n} (y_i - \sum \limits_{j=1}^{p} w_j X_{i,j})^2}_{\text{sum of squares of regression residues}} + \underbrace{\alpha ||{\bf w}||_{1}}_{ \text{L1-norm of regression weights} } \to min$

-Luckily, $f({\bf w})$ function is very tractable, so it is easy to perform exact calculations of its gradient, hessian etc.
+Luckily, $f({\bf w})$ function is tractable, so it is easy to perform exact calculations of its gradient, hessian etc.

 Thus, we don't have to rely on the savvy techniques from numeric optimization theory, such as line search, Wolfe conditions etc.